K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ![2-2-1-1]

-- Click "Run" button to continue.
+- Click the "Run" button to continue.

 ![2-2-1-2]

-- Click "Next" button to continue.
+- Click the "Next" button to continue.

 ![2-2-1-3]